About Us

 The laboratory was founded in the late 1950s when John Severinghaus, MD moved to San Francisco to be part of the UCSF Department of Anesthesia and the Cardiovascular Research Institute, then directed by Julius Comroe.
 Severinghaus and colleagues were responsible for decades of innovation, with some outlined below:

-Hypoxia Laboratory Staff
+Hypoxia Laboratory Team

 John W. Severinghaus, M.D.